mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/end-stream-mode-exception.md

 title: EndStreamModeException class
 ---

-Represents errors that occur during end stream mode operations.
+Represents errors that occur when the end of a stream mode is reached unexpectedly.

 **Namespace:** ASNA.DataGate.DataLink
 **Assembly:** ASNA.QSys.DataGate.Client.dll